Campus Safety Services

 The College’s primary lost-and-found agency is the Department of Campus Safety.
 Articles held at the Department of Campus Safety are stored for a semester.
 Unclaimed items will be regarded as abandoned after a semester and be disposed of at the discretion of the Director of Campus Safety.
 This policy also includes bicycles.

-The department of Campus safety provides investigative services of college policy violations to assist the associate director of Student Services in judicial matters.
+The department of Campus safety provides investigative services of college Code of Student Conduct violations to assist the Associate Dean of Students in the Student Conduct process.

 The Department of Campus Safety issues parking decals and maintains all vehicle records.
 Parking decals are required for all vehicles on campus.
 The decals address several groups of college participants: Residential, Commuter students, faculty and staff, Gilmore Dining Hall Staff.
-Residential, Students living on campus, are charged $75.00 per decal and Commuter students are charged $75.00 per decal.
+Residential, Students living on campus and Commuter students are charged a fee per decal.
+(Prices will come in your accepted packages).
 There is no charge for Faculty, Staff and Gilmore Dining hall staff.

 The Department of Campus Safety will provide event security for the numerous social and political events hosted at New England College.
 Safety officers work with event planners and college officials to coordinate traffic control and building security for the event.
 When the need arises, Safety officers will act as college liaison with local, state, and federal officials conducting the event.